 5. How much does it cost if I add more sections to my license at a later date?
 WATCH NOW

-It can be challenging to add more sections to your license at a later date because QCP requires that samples for additional sections are compliant with the latest edition of the Architectural Woodwork Standards and the updated AWI sections that are recognized by QCP.
-A lot of woodworking firms want to use the project they’re working on as a sample, and this can be risky if the work on that project doesn’t conform to the AWS.
+It can be challenging to add more sections to your license at a later date because QCP requires that samples for additional sections are compliant with the AWI Standards.
+A lot of woodworking firms want to use the project they’re working on as a sample, and this can be risky if the work on that project doesn’t conform to the AWI Standards.
 It may require additional inspections or additional visits to complete it successfully.
 Adding additional sections to your license could result in additional costs of around $150 to $300.

 Questions About Licensing and Inspections